With a heatwave reportedly due to hit the UK next week, it’s important to keep in mind the risks posed by overexposure to the sun; namely sunburn.

 ‘In more severe cases and in people who are particularly sensitive to sunburn, the affected area of skin may become pink and then red inside an hour; but in most cases, it will take two hours or more for signs of sunburn to show.’

-‘Someone with minor sunburn is likely to be red for the next days after exposure, although it may gradually fade during this time.
-More severe cases may take longer (several weeks) to completely fade.’
+‘Someone with mild sunburn is likely to be red for the next few days after exposure, although it may gradually fade during this time.
+Moderate sunburn and more severe cases may take longer (several weeks) to completely fade.’

 (from 6 hours onwards)

 ‘The next stage is pain and soreness in the affected areas.’
 Dr Atkinson explains.
 ‘Again, how severe this is and how long it lasts for depends on the extent of the burn.
 In most cases, someone will notice pain the most from around six hours onwards following exposure.’

 ‘Sunburnt skin is also much more sensitive to heat; so if someone who has sunburn goes back out into the sun or takes a warm or hot shower, they’ll experience more discomfort.’